corsur/positionManagers/ethereum_contracts/README.md

 ```

 Replace `network_name` with networks that you'd like to run the test with.

-Tests can take up to 10 minutes to complete due to delay in the Wormhole guardians and the blockchain network.
-But there are a few ways to speed things up:

 - For unit test not relying on any existing data on testnet or mainnet, use the hardhat network.